Q: How Can I Counteract My Son’s Apathy and Inspire His Motivation?

 Your situation is even more challenging because your longer full question suggests that your son is less invested in social relationships than are most teens.
 This trait will not deny him a satisfying life.
 However, he is not particularly motivated by pleasing others.
 Winning the approval of you or his teachers may not be enough to push your son over the hump of boredom and indifference.

 This predicament is not of his own choosing.
 In addition to the aforementioned hurdles, your son is butting heads with what our society deems a proper education.
 According to Harvard psychologist Howard Gardner, individual and societal success requires children to absorb the knowledge and skills that society deems necessary.
 As the child grows more independent, we hope he will integrate this body of truths and facts into his own goals and direction.
-Right now, however, your son realizes you can no longer force him to do his work, but there is no internal motivation or interest gripping on to what’s offered in school and connecting that to his future.
+Right now, however, your son realizes you can no longer force him to do his work, and he has an internal lack of motivation for what’s offered in school, so he is having trouble connecting that to his future.

 What to do?
 First, no matter how frustrated you might feel, don’t call him any four-letter words.
 That includes “lazy.”
 When you call a teen ‘lazy’ he feels hurt, unjustly criticized, and misunderstood.
 Of course, as a parent you have every right to feel frustrated, worried, and perplexed.
 But instead of motivating your son, criticism may backfire and cause him to shut down even more.